Running C++ unit tests and MMS tests#

 $ ./test_problems --tests=pylith::problems::TestObserversPhysics::testVerifyObservers,pylith::problems::TestObserversPhysics::testNotifyObservers

-# Turn on timedependent info journal.
+# Turn on mesh info journal.

-$ ./test_problems --journal.info=timedependent
+$ ./test_problems --journal.info=mesh

-# Turn on timedependent debug journal.
+# Turn on solution debug journal.

-$ ./test_problems --journal.debug=timedependent
+$ ./test_problems --journal.debug=solution

 Running MMS tests#